vmstio/docs/content/infrastructure/source.md

 We take a clean copy of the latest Mastodon code and then apply a limited set of modification with a custom script.
 We then build the modified code inside a Docker container, publish it to GitHub Container Registry, for consumption by our Kubernetes cluster.

-Our instance specific customizations include:
+Our server specific customizations include:

 - Customizing the Mastodon logo, if needed, for events like Pride Month ([SVG](https://cdn.vmst.io/docs/masto-pride.zip))
 - Raising the post character count limit from 500 to 640